 Dip and Dive in Redding

-With so much sunshine beating down on Redding, we’re never short of reasons to swim when temperatures heat up – and you have options aplenty!
+Looking for places to swim in Redding, CA?
+With so much sunshine here, we’re never short of reasons to take a dip when temperatures climb – and we have options aplenty!
 Start the morning with a splash in your hotel pool or plan an afternoon at one of our waterparks.
 Lace up your hiking boots to take a trek and wade under a waterfall.
 Take a break from the paddles and oars and plunge into one of our favorite lakes.
 Be prepared to put your bathing suit to good use in whichever way you want while swimming through Redding’s top attractions.
 Just make sure you bring some SPF – safety first, of course!

 Lakes and Rivers